xlladdins/xll/docs/Excel4MacrosH-P.md

 | 1 or omitted   | Delimited        |
 | 2              | Fixed width      |

+Text\_qualifier&nbsp;&nbsp;&nbsp;&nbsp;indicates the character-enclosing
-Text\_qualifier    indicates the character-enclosing text fields in the text file:
+text fields in the text file:

 |                           |                           |
 | ------------------------- | ------------------------- |